 In recent years, the growing use of mobile phones and other technologies in cars has led to increased interest in the problem of driver distraction among policymakers and researchers.
-Driver distraction is understood as a form of inattention and has been defined as "a diversion of attention away from activities critical for safe driving toward a competing activity".
+Driver distraction is understood as a form of inattention and has been defined as "The diversion of attention away from activities critical for safe driving toward a competing activity, which may result in insufficient or no attention to activities critical for safe driving" (Regan, Hallett, & Gordon, 2011, p.
+1776).
 The sources of driver distraction can reside inside or outside the vehicle, be technology-related or otherwise traffic-related or not, and be self-initiated or imposed upon by the situation or circumstances.
-While the sources of distraction may take many forms, there are four basic types of distraction: visual distraction (e.g., looking away from the roadway), auditory distraction (e.g. responding to a ringing cell phone), biomechanical distraction (e.g., manually adjusting the radio volume), and cognitive distraction (e.g. being lost in thought).
+While the sources of distraction may take many forms, there are four basic types of distraction: visual distraction (e.g. looking away from the roadway), auditory distraction (e.g. responding to a ringing cell phone), biomechanical distraction (e.g. manually adjusting the radio volume), and cognitive distraction (e.g. being lost in thought).